Ilagri/Breast-cancer-prediction/README.md

-# reast-cancer-prediction
+# Breast-cancer-prediction
-A machine learning project for breast cancer prediction using Docker and Flask
+A machine learning project for breast cancer prediction using Python, Docker and Flask